baoping/Red-Bull-Media-Player/README.md

 `/home/devel/RedBull/> make -f Makefile.unix`

-After the build you should find the package in  __./bin/Linux/Package/RedBullPlayer__
+After the build you should find the package at  __./bin/Linux/Package/RedBullPlayer__

 ### Mac OS X